NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Diabolic Blood Magic (Self).md

 Granted by [[Class Features/Bloodline_ Diabolic|Bloodline: Diabolic]]

-You gain a +1 status bonus to Deception checks for 1 round.
+You gain a +2 status bonus to Deception checks for 1 round.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*